A Single Shot: Plot

 Later, while he is in his trailer, someone shoots and kills his dog.
 In another incident a rock wrapped in a note threatening his family is thrown through the trailer window.
 John suspects the ex-con is responsible for these events.
 He enters the ex-con's motel room and is interrupted by the ex-con's return.
 He hides in the louvered closet.
 The stranger from outside the diner arrives at the hotel room and asks the ex-con if he's "gotten the money back".
 The ex-con tells him that the woman who had the money has died and the stranger is furious.
 John sees him slit the ex-con's throat.
 The ex-con falls into the closet and sees John, but is unable to talk before he dies.
-John manages to avoid detection and goes home.
+John manages to avoid detection until the stranger leaves the hotel room.
+As John is leaving the hotel room, the phone rings.
+John picks up to hear the lawyer tell the ex-con that he needs to deal with John.
+John visits the attorney and threatens him with a pistol, trying to force him to reveal what he knows.
+All he learns is that his wife was concerned about where John got the money and wants to talk to him.

 A friendly local girl brings John something to eat, and while they are eating outside, the radio in the trailer starts playing loudly.
 John goes inside to investigate, carrying a pistol.
 He hears the girl scream outside, and returns to find her held captive by the stranger.
 John is forced to discard his pistol and knife.
 The stranger asks John where the money is.
 John says he buried it nearby.
 The stranger tells him to go get it, but first cuts off John's right index finger and thumb, to be sure he can't use a weapon.
 John goes to his truck and gets a scoped rifle.
 Despite his wounds, he successfully kills the stranger.
 He takes the girl to town and returns to the trailer and a shed outside, which contains a freezer in which he has hidden the dead woman's body.
 He drags her body up the hill and digs a hole to bury her.
 Weakened by loss of blood, he's unable to get out of the hole.
 He pulls the girl′s body into the hole with him and looks up to see a deer looking down at him from the edge of the hole.